minorua/Qgis2threejs/docs/source/Exporter.rst

    directory.
 Temporary files are removed when you close the QGIS application.

+* Page title

+  ✏

+* Preserve the Current Viewpoint

+  If checked, the current viewpoint of the preview is used as initial viewpoint.

+* Enable the Viewer to Run Locally

+  If checked, export all scene data to a .js file to avoid web browser's same origin policy security restrictions.
+You can view the exported scene without uploading it to a web server, although the total file size will increase and it will take longer to load.

+* Template

+   Select a template from available templates:

+   * 3DViewer

+      This template is a 3D viewer without any additional UI library.

+   * 3DViewer(dat-gui)

+      This template has a `dat-gui <https://code.google.com/p/dat-gui/>`__
+      panel, which makes it possible to toggle layer visibility, adjust layer opacity and add a horizontal plane movable in the vertical direction.

+   * Mobile

+      This is a template for mobile devices, which has mobile friendly GUI, device orientation controls and AR feature.
+In order to use the AR feature (Camera and GPS), you need to upload exported files to a web server that supports SSL.

+      * Magnetic North Direction
+         Magnetic North direction clockwise from the upper direction of the map, in degrees.
+         This value will be set to 0 if map canvas is rotated so that magnetic North direction is same as the map upper direction.
+Otherwise, the value should be determined taking account of grid magnetic angle (angle between grid North and magnetic North) and map rotation.
+         Used to determine device camera direction.

+* Animation and Narrative

+   ✏

+   * Start animation once the scene has been loaded

 * Export button

    Exporting starts when you press the Export button.
 When the exporting has